Guttenberg plagiarism scandal: Fischer-Lescano plagiarism review

-On February 15, 2011, the newspaper contacted law professor Diethelm Klippel, the Bayreuth University ombudsman, and informed him of the plagiarism charges.
-Klippel had also been on the review committee for Guttenberg's doctoral thesis.
+On 15 February 2011, the newspaper contacted law professor Diethelm Klippel, the Bayreuth University ombudsman, and informed him of the plagiarism charges.
+Klippel had also been on the review committee for Guttenberg's doctoral dissertation.
 On the same day the newspaper informed Guttenberg and gave him a few hours to respond to the allegations.
 Guttenberg was on an official visit in Poland that day.
-Fischer-Lescano informed Guttenberg's thesis supervisors Peter Häberle and Rudolf Streinz about the charges.
+Fischer-Lescano informed Guttenberg's research supervisors Peter Häberle and Rudolf Streinz about the charges.

 Guttenberg offers resignation

 On 16 February 2011 the Süddeutsche Zeitung published an article reporting the allegations against Guttenberg.
-On the same day the German newspaper Frankfurter Allgemeine Zeitung (FAZ) reported that the introduction of his thesis was borrowed from an FAZ-article from 1997, written by the political scientist Barbara Zehnpfennig.
+On the same day the German newspaper Frankfurter Allgemeine Zeitung (FAZ) reported that the introduction of his dissertation was plagiarised from an FAZ-article from 1997, written by the political scientist Barbara Zehnpfennig.

-In a first statement Guttenberg, who was still in Poland, called the charge of his thesis being a plagiarism “abstruse”.
-He insisted that the thesis was his own achievement and that none of his employees helped him to draft it.
+In a first statement Guttenberg, who was still in Poland, called the charge of his dissertation being plagiarised "abstruse".
+He insisted that the dissertation was his own achievement and that none of his employees helped him to draft it.
 The University of Bayreuth delegated the allegations against Guttenberg to its Commission on Professional Self Regulation in Science.

 On 16 February 2011, after his return from Poland, Guttenberg left for a surprise visit to German soldiers in Afghanistan.
-He spent the night in the military camp “OP North” in the war zone Baghlan province.
-Although the visit had been planned weeks in advance, allegations were raised that this trip was some kind of “getaway” for Guttenberg.
+He spent the night in the military camp OP North in the war zone Baghlan province.
+Although the visit had been planned weeks in advance, allegations were raised that this trip was some kind of "getaway" for Guttenberg.

 Guttenberg returned the next day, 17 February 2011, and had a meeting with German chancellor Angela Merkel.
 His offer to resign was refused by Merkel.
-The same day the University of Bayreuth sent a letter to Guttenberg conceding him two weeks to respond to the plagiarism allegations.

-The crowd-source Guttenplag Wiki was launched by anonymous user PlagDoc as a platform for internet user to submit claims of unattributed work in Guttenberg's thesis.
+The same day the University of Bayreuth sent a letter to Guttenberg conceding him two weeks to respond to the plagiarism allegations, and GuttenPlag Wiki launched as a crowdsourced platform for internet users to submit claims of unattributed work in Guttenberg's dissertation, with GuttenPlag giving rise to VroniPlag the following month.
 A scheduled speech at an election campaign in Saxony-Anhalt was cancelled by Guttenberg because of his meeting with Angela Merkel.

-The district attorney's office in Hof, Bavaria, announced it would wait on the results of the Bayreuth University's examination of Guttenberg's thesis and confirmed that two criminal complaints had been filed against Guttenberg, one regarding possible copyright violations and another on a possible false statutory declaration.
+The district attorney's office in Hof, Bavaria, announced it would wait for the results of the Bayreuth University's examination of Guttenberg's dissertation and confirmed that two criminal complaints had been filed against Guttenberg, one regarding possible copyright violations and another on a possible false statutory declaration.
 The second was immediately declined by the attorney due to apparent insubstantiality.
 The same day the newspaper Süddeutsche Zeitung reported its findings that Guttenberg had used texts of 19 authors without correct attribution.

-Chancellor Angela Merkel declared: “He has my full confidence for his work, and this work is important.
-He has my support […] and we must wait until the university has completed its examination of the allegations”.
-In an interview the chancellor attested Guttenberg had a “head-on approach” on the allegations.
+Chancellor Angela Merkel declared: "He has my full confidence for his work, and this work is important.
+He has my support […] and we must wait until the university has completed its examination of the allegations".
+In an interview, the chancellor attested Guttenberg had a "head-on approach" on the allegations.